Cosmological analysis of the DESI DR1 Lyman alpha 1D power spectrum: Results

-In the left and right panels of \cref{fig:variations_cosmo}, we illustrate the sensitivity of the constraints in the $A_\mathrm{s}$–$n_\mathrm{s}$ and $\deltastar$–$\nstar$ planes, respectively, to the fiducial cosmology assumed in the analysis (see \cref{sec:model_multiple}).
-The blue contours correspond to the baseline setup, which adopts the \Planck~2018 $\Lambda$CDM cosmology \cite{Planck2018}, while the orange contours in the top panels show results obtained for the best-fitting evolving dark energy model from the joint analysis of DESI-DR2 BAO measurements and ACT-DR6 CMB data \cite{Garcia_Quintero2025_desiact}.
-The cosmological constraints from this variation and the baseline analysis are fully consistent in both planes, since differences in the expansion history between $\Lambda$CDM and evolving dark energy models arise primarily at redshifts lower than those probed by the \lya forest.
+In the left and right panels of \cref{fig:variations_cosmo}, we illustrate the sensitivity of the constraints in the $A_\mathrm{s}$–$n_\mathrm{s}$ and $\deltastar$–$\nstar$ planes, respectively, to the value of the fixed parameters.
+The blue contours correspond to the baseline setup, which adopts the \Planck~2018 $\Lambda$CDM cosmology \cite{Planck2018}.
+In the top panels, the green contours display the results when using a dimensionless Hubble constant of $h=0.74$ --- a value consistent with local-universe measurements (e.g.; \cite{Casertano2025_H0tension}) --- instead of $h=0.6777$ while holding fixed the physical densities, whereas the orange contours show the results when using the best-fitting evolving dark energy cosmology from the joint analysis of DESI-DR2 BAO measurements and ACT-DR6 CMB data \cite{Garcia_Quintero2025_desiact}.
+Both variations effectively test the impact of changing the expansion and growth history on the value of the compressed parameters since the value of the physical densities for the second variation is compatible with the one from \Planck.
+As we can see, the constraints from both variations are fully consistent with the baseline analysis in both planes.
+This is because the differences in the expansion history, growth history, and matter transfer function of the three cosmologies at $z=2.2$ are smaller than 1\%.

-We continue by using fiducial cosmologies in which we vary either the dimensionless Hubble constant or the sum of neutrino masses while holding fixed the physical matter and baryon densities.
-The green contours display the results when assuming a \Planck~2018 $\Lambda$CDM cosmology with a dimensionless Hubble constant of $h=0.74$, consistent with local-universe measurements (e.g.; \cite{Casertano2025_H0tension}), instead of $h=0.6777$.
-The resulting constraints are fully consistent with those from the baseline analysis in both planes, which is explained by the Universe being effectively Einstein–de Sitter at the redshifts relevant to the \lya forest.
-The purple contours show the results when assuming a \Planck~2018 cosmology with sum of neutrino masses equal to $\sum m_\nu = 0.3\,\mathrm{eV}$, a value significantly larger than current large-scale structure constraints.
-As we can see, the results in the $A_\mathrm{s}$–$n_\mathrm{s}$ plane are shifted compared to the baseline analysis while remain fully consistent in the $\deltastar$–$\nstar$ plane, supporting the use of the compressed parameterization.
+The purple contours show the results when assuming a \Planck~2018 cosmology with sum of neutrino masses equal to $\sum m_\nu = 0.3\,\mathrm{eV}$ --- a value significantly larger than current large-scale structure constraints --- while varying $h$ from 0.6766 to 0.6843 in order to hold fixed $\Omega_\mathrm{m}$.
+In this case, the differences in the Hubble parameter and the logarithmic growth at $z=2.2$ are also around 1\%.
+On the other hand, while the transfer function of cold dark matter and baryons are the same in both cosmologies, the difference in the matter transfer function at $k=1\iMpc$ reaches 8\%.
+As a result, the posterior gets significantly shifted in the $A_\mathrm{s}$–$n_\mathrm{s}$ plane compared to the baseline analysis, while it remains fully consistent in the $\deltastar$–$\nstar$ plane, supporting the use of the compressed parameterization.